Drawing Water

 Partners at Trout Lake Station, Lac du Flambeau Tribal Natural Resources Department, and the Wisconsin Department of Natural

 Resources Northern Highland Fishery Research Area, and local artists will be mentoring student interns to work at the boundary of art and science, offer educational opportunities to the community, and improve their craft.
-The summer culminates with a three day middle-school art camp planned by the interns in conjunction with the North Lakeland Discovery Center.
-A traveling exhibit will take p[lace in the summer of 2024 to highlight the work that the scientists, artists, and students have accomplished.
+The summer includes a two day middle-school art camp planned by the interns in conjunction with the North Lakeland Discovery Center.
+A traveling exhibit will take place in the summer of 2024 to highlight the work that the scientists, artists, and students have accomplished.

 Artists in Residence